Opera: Language and translation issues

 Since the days of Handel and Mozart, many composers have favored Italian as the language for the libretto of their operas.
 From the Bel Canto era to Verdi, composers would sometimes supervise versions of their operas in both Italian and French.
 Because of this, operas such as Lucia di Lammermoor or Don Carlos are today deemed canonical in both their French and Italian versions.

-Until the mid-1950s, it was acceptable to produce operas in translations even if these had not been authorized by the composer or the original librettists.
+Until the mid-1950s, it was acceptable to produce operas in translations even if these had not been authorised by the composer or the original librettists.
 For example, opera houses in Italy routinely staged Wagner in Italian.
 After World War II, opera scholarship improved, artists refocused on the original versions, and translations fell out of favor.
 Knowledge of European languages, especially Italian, French, and German, is today an important part of the training for professional singers.
 "The biggest chunk of operatic training is in linguistics and musicianship", explains mezzo-soprano Dolora Zajick. "[I have to understand] not only what I'm singing, but what everyone else is singing.
 I sing Italian, Czech, Russian, French, German, English."

 In the 1980s, supertitles (sometimes called surtitles) began to appear.
 Although supertitles were first almost universally condemned as a distraction, today many opera houses provide either supertitles, generally projected above the theatre's proscenium arch, or individual seat screens where spectators can choose from more than one language.
-TV broadcasts typically include subtitles even if intended for an audience who knows well the language (for example, a RAI broadcast of an Italian opera).
+TV broadcasts typically include subtitles even if intended for an audience who knows the language well (for example, a RAI broadcast of an Italian opera).
 These subtitles target not only the hard of hearing but the audience generally, since a sung discourse is much harder to understand than a spoken one—even in the ears of native speakers.
 Subtitles in one or more languages have become standard in opera broadcasts, simulcasts, and DVD editions.

 Today, operas are only rarely performed in translation.
 Exceptions include the English National Opera, the Opera Theatre of Saint Louis, Opera Theater of Pittsburgh, and Opera South East, which favor English translations.
 Another exception are opera productions intended for a young audience, such as Humperdinck's Hansel and Gretel and some productions of Mozart's The Magic Flute.